Sasha Sokol

-Sasha Marianne Sökol Cuillery (born 17 June 1970) is a Mexican singer, composer, actress and television presenter.
+Sasha Sökol Cuillery (Mexico City June 17, 1970), known during her childhood and adolescence as Sasha and, from 1997 onwards, as Sasha Sökol, is a Mexican singer, actress, songwriter and television presenter.
+She began her artistic career as a member of the musical band Timbiriche.

 Biography

-Sökol was born in Mexico City.
-When she was still a toddler, her parents (Michael "Happy" Sökol and Magdalena Cuillery) divorced and her mother married Fernando Diez Barroso, an executive at Televisa.
+Sökol was born in Mexico City to a half-Mexican/half-Ukrainian father and a French mother.
+When she was still a toddler, her parents (Miguel "Happy" Sökol Garcia and Magdalena Cuillery) divorced and her mother married Fernando Diez Barroso, an executive at Televisa.
 As a child, she was known as Sasha Diez Barroso, but now goes by her paternal name, Sökol.
 She studied at the Colegio Peterson and later at the Centro de Educación Artística (CEA) of Televisa.
 At that time, the music and television producer Luis de Llano Macedo was seeking to create a Mexican version of the band Parchís, and Sökol held castings at the CEA.

-Sökol has one brother named Michel Sokol Cuillery and two sisters, Alexandra and Ximena Diez Barroso.

 Timbiriche

 Sökol was selected as one of the original seven members and that is how she started her singing career in 1982.
 Sökol recorded seven albums with Timbiriche, which earned 25 gold albums and ten platinum albums.
 Timbiriche earned her awards from El Heraldo and the TVyNovelas Awards.
 In 1984, with Timbiriche, Sökol participated in Vaselina as Sandy, the Spanish-language version of Grease.
 In 1986, she left Timbiriche and moved to Boston, Massachusetts, US to continue her acting studies.